- Restrictions

 |

-CI/CD template edition to be enforced.
-The latest edition may introduce breaking changes.
+CI/CD template version to be enforced.
+The latest version may introduce breaking changes.
+See the stable and latest security templates.

 |